 The geographic definitions of census tracts are updated at each decennial census year.
 The census data collected after each census year use the new definitions.
 Thus, the 2000 SES index is based on the 2000 definitions, and the 2008-2014 SES indices are based on the 2010 census definitions.
 In the SEER incidence database with linked census tract SES and rurality information, SEER cases diagnosed in 2000-2005 are geocoded using the 2000 definitions, and cases diagnosed in 2006-2015 are geocoded using the 2010 definitions.
 To generate SES scores for 2001-2005 that can be linked to cancers by census tract with the same definitions, the ACS 2006-2010 attributes are first converted from the 2010 definitions to the 2000 definitions to produce 2008 SES scores in the 2000 definitions.
 Those scores are then used together with the 2000 SES scores as the two end points to generate linear interpolants of 2001-2005 in 2000 definitions.
 The SES scores for 2006-2007 in 2010 definitions are generated in a similar fashion.
 Both RUCA and Census-based rurality variables are available for 2000 in the 2000 definitions and for 2010 in the 2010 definitions.

 SES Quintile and Tertile

 After the SES scores are generated for each year, census tracts are categorized into SES quintiles and tertiles with equal populations in each quintile (or tertile) across the entire SEER catchment area (Overall) or within each registry (Registry-specific).
 Using the quintile as an example, the first quintile (the group with the lowest SES) is the 20th centile or less, and the fifth quintile (the group with the highest SES) corresponds to the 80th centile or higher.
 The census tract-based SES quintile and tertile are available in SEER incidence and survival databases.
-The SES indices and county identifiers are not available because of confidentiality concerns.
+The SES indices and geographic identifiers including state, registry, and county are not available because of confidentiality concerns.

 Bridged Single-race Population Denominators for Census Tracts